jesperp/tone-demo/README.md

 ## 🧞 Commands

-Make sure you have the latest version of [bun](https://bun.com/).
+Make sure you have the latest version of [bun](https://bun.com/) installed.
 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |